 First Sail is a nationwide initiative developed by US Sailing with support from sailing schools, community sailing centers, yacht clubs and other sailing industry organizations around the United States.
-The goal of First Sail is to educate the public on the benefits of sailing as a fun and exciting recreational activity for people of all ages and abilities and connect them with opportunites to get involved.
-First Sail offers a pathway to participation through resources and information on how to get started and find a place to go sailing.

 What is the First Sail Experience?

 The First Sail Experience official description should be used in all areas that define this course.